The Problem with Gamma Radiation Suits – and the Solution

 Indeed, there are several nuclear suits on the market that claim to offer protection against radiation – but those suits do not provide protection against gamma radiation.

 The problem is that the required shielding for gamma radiation makes full-body protection outfits impossible, as about half a ton of material would be needed.

-There are several suits on the market that claim to offer protection against gamma radiation – but those suits do not provide the protection for first responders or emergency workers need in a radiation shield.
-Stemrad’s 360 Gamma selective shielding system, on the other hand, does provide the radiation protection those workers need.
+StemRad’s 360 Gamma radiation shield, on the other hand, does provide the radiation protection individuals need.
+It does so by selective shielding, not through whole body shielding.
 Scientists have conclusively demonstrated that certain parts of the body are more vulnerable to radiation than others – and selectively shielding the organs that are most sensitive affords a much more effective and efficient radiation shield, and the only realistic solution to ensuring protection against gamma radiation.

 What Makes for an Effective Gamma Radiation Suit?

 When a nuclear explosion occurs, radiation – including gamma radiation – is released into the atmosphere.

 Gamma is just one type of radiation that gets released in such an explosion – alpha and beta radiation is also released – but ensuring protection against gamma radiation is far more important than protection against the other types.

 Gamma radiation is much higher-energy and has the ability to penetrate far more deeply into the body than the other types – meaning that, without adequate radiation protection, it could be much more damaging.